 The Dr. Eddie Warrior Correctional Center (EWCC) is located on the original site of the Indian Mission School Haloche Industrial Institute in Taft.
-In 1909, the site became the Deaf, Blind and Orphan Institute, serving children under variety of other names.
-In 1986, it was transferred to the Oklahoma Department of Corrections took possession of the site and opened it as a prison in 1989.
+In 1909, the site became the Deaf, Blind and Orphan Institute, serving children under a variety of other names.
+In 1986, the Oklahoma Department of Corrections took possession of the site and opened it as a prison in 1989.

 Today, the minimum-security facility for women is named after Dr. Eddie Walter Warrior, who was business manager of the DB&O Institute, superintendent of Muskogee County Schools, and a principal/superintendent of the Taft school system.
 The prison is home to more than 900 inmates.

 Many inmates lack education, a key component in avoiding re-incarceration.
 EWCC offers literacy courses as well as Pre-High School Equivalency and High School Equivalency diplomas.